-While traditional Strings normally hold human-readable text characters, this is not a requirement.
+While Traditional strings normally hold human-readable text characters, this is not a requirement.
 Generally, raw byte data would be held in an instance of ByteArray, but it may be more convenient to use a String.
-In particular, there are cases when an instance of String will hold raw UTF-8 encoded bytes.
+In particular, there are cases when an instance of String will be used to hold raw UTF-8 encoded bytes.